KxSystems/docs/docs/architecture/index.md

 ### Historical database (HDB)

-A HDB (historical database) provides a queryable data store of historical data;
+A kdb+ processing acting as a HDB (historical database) provides a queryable data store of historical data;
 for example, for creating customer reports on order execution times, or sensor failure analyses.

 Large tables are usually stored on disk partitioned by date, with each column stored as its own file.